cogmaster-stats/python-cogstats/fmri_signals.rst

 stimulation dataset (exerpt from the SPM manual describing the paradigm)::

     This data set comprises whole brain BOLD/EPI images acquired on a modified 2T Siemens MAGNETOM Vision system.
 Each acquisition consisted of 64 contiguous slices (64×64×64 3×3mm×3 mm3 voxels).
 Acquisition took 6.05s, with the scan to scan repeat time (TR) set arbitrarily to 7s.
     96 acquisitions were made (TR=7s) from a single subject, in blocks of 6, giving 16 42s blocks.
 The condition for successive blocks alternated between rest and auditory stimulation, starting with rest.
 Auditory stimulation was bi-syllabic words presented binaurally at a rate of 60 per minute.
+The functional data starts at acquisition 4

     To avoid T1 effects in the initial scans of an fMRI time series we recommend discarding the first few scans.
 To make this example simple,